Dycool/NSO-Album-Sync/README.md

 # NSO Album Sync

-**Silently and automatically sync your Nintendo Switch & Switch 2 album screenshots and videos directly to your PC in the background.**
+**Silently and automatically sync your Nintendo Switch 2 album screenshots and videos directly to your PC in the background.**

 🔄 **Hourly Background Auto-Sync** - Silently checks your Nintendo Switch Online album every hour and downloads new screenshots and gameplay videos without interrupting you.